hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - sending message to alternative destination
     - sending copies (bcc) to other receipients
     - sending a DLP violation notification to sender or other contacts
-  - using 2FA to access ESA and join a clustermachine using preshared keys: enable 2FA via <span style="color: #bb6600;">TACACS+</span> server and joing cluster w/ <span style="color: #bb6600;">ESA CLI</span>
+  - using 2FA to access ESA and join a cluster machine using preshared keys: enable 2FA via <span style="color: #bb6600;">TACACS+</span> server and joing cluster w/ <span style="color: #bb6600;">ESA CLI</span>
   - DNS record to modify when implementing Cisco CES in an existing Microsoft Office 365 environment and must route inbound email to Cisco CES addresses: <span style="color: #bb6600;">MX record</span>
   - features to protect organization against email threats: <span style="color: #bb6600;">data loss protection</span> & <span style="color: #bb6600;">geolocation-based filtering</span>
-  - action to dynamically determine how harmfulthe SPAM messages: config ESA to receive <span style="color: #bb6600;">real-time updates from Talos</span>
+  - action to dynamically determine how harmful the SPAM messages: config ESA to receive <span style="color: #bb6600;">real-time updates from Talos</span>
-  - device to ensure that machines that connect torganizational networks have the recommended antiviruse definitions and patches to help prevent an organizational malware outbreak: <span style="color: #bb6600;">Cisco ESA</span>
+  - device to ensure that machines that connect to organizational networks have the recommended antiviruse definitions and patches to help prevent an organizational malware outbreak: <span style="color: #bb6600;">Cisco ESA</span>
   - prevent from receiving SPAM emails from a known malicious domain when a session during the initial TCP communication: <span style="color: #bb6600;">config policies to stop and reject communication</span>
   - attack preventable by Cisco ESA but not by the Cisco WSA: <span style="color: #bb6600;">phising</span>
   - config ESA to meet 1) ensure there are no viruses before quarantined emails are delivered; 2) delivery of mail from known bad mail servers must be prevented: <span style="color: #bb6600;">scan quarantined emails using AntiVirus signatures</span> and <span style="color: #bb6600;">use outbreak filters from SenderBase</span>